What should I do with my dog’s poo? There are a few ways you can dispose of your dog’s poo, as we explain...

-Surely it's much easier to walk to a bin or to carry the bag home where it can be deposited safely?
-"But I can never find a dog waste bin," I hear you cry.
-Sadly this is very true, as dog waste bins in some areas are very few and far between.
-But this is where a carrier bag comes into its own.
-Simply place the dog poo bag into the larger carrier bag and it's easily transported until you spot a suitable bin.
+It’s much easier to walk to a bin or carry the bag home where it can be deposited safely.
+Admittedly, dog waste bins can be very few and far between in some areas, but this is where a carrier bag comes into its own.
+Simply place the dog poo bag into a larger carrier bag, and it’s easily transported until you spot a suitable bin.
 The carrier bag is less obvious as a transporter of waste material and can hold quite a few deposits during a walk.

 Most dog waste will be deposited at home, most likely in the garden.
 Then it’s a question of how to dispose of it.

-Putting the waste out for the dustman to collect is a possibility but what if the bag splits?
-Yuck!
-Not a pleasant job for the person collecting the waste.
-If this is your chosen route for disposing of your dog's waste, collect the bags and store them in another strong plastic sack, then place this inside your usual waste bag so it's well protected and not liable to burst open.
-A bag inside a bag inside a bag will remain relatively odour free and won't split.
+Putting the waste out for the dustman to collect is a possibility, but not a pleasant job if the bag splits.
+If this is your chosen route for disposing of your dog’s waste, collect the bags and store them in another strong plastic sack, then place this inside your usual waste bag so it’s well protected and not liable to burst open.

 - Purchase a large plastic dustbin with a secure lid.
 Carefully cut four large holes in the bottom of the bin.
 Puncture smaller holes around the sides and halfway up the height of the bin.

 - Dig a hole in your garden which is one foot deeper than the bin.